Clon1998/mobileraker_companion/README.md

 - **Filament Sensor Exclusions**: Configure which sensors to ignore per device

 ## Backward Compatibility
+> [!WARNING]
+> This section describes how the configuration of notifications worked before v0.5.0.
+If you're using mobileraker_companion v0.5.0+, please refer to the [in-app settings](#settings-managed-in-the-app).

 For compatibility with older app versions, the following configuration options are still supported in the configuration file, but will be overridden by app settings when available: